Home Contact Us Sitemap

 Non-Europeans are entitled to a freehold ownership of a villa, an apartment or a piece of land, with maximum allowed extention of 4014 sq.meters (four thousand and fourteen square metres).

-All restrictions for Europeans (whether or not resident) who purchase property in Cyprus will be lifted by 2009.
+All restrictions for Europeans (physical or corporate entities) who purchase property in Cyprus lifted by 2009.

 Legal Formalities